 Physical Therapy in Boerne for Lower Back

-Welcome to FYZICAL Boerne's patient resource about Lumbar Facet Joint Arthritis.
+Welcome to FYZICAL Boerne's patient resource about Lumbar Spine problems.

 Between the vertebrae of each spinal segment are two facet joints.
 The facet joints are located on the back of the spinal column.
 There are two facet joints between each pair of vertebrae, one on each side of the spine.
 A facet joint is made of small, bony knobs that line up along the back of the spine.
 Where these knobs meet, they form a joint that connects the two vertebrae.
 The alignment of the facet joints of the lumbar spine allows freedom of movement as you bend forward and back.

 The surfaces of the facet joints are covered by articular cartilage.
 Articular cartilage is a smooth, rubbery material that covers the ends of most joints.
 It allows the ends of bones to move against each other smoothly, without friction.

 On the left and right side of each vertebra is a small tunnel called a neural foramen.
 (Foramina is the plural term.)
 The two nerves that leave the spine at each vertebra go through the foramina, one on the left and one on the right.
 The intervertebral disc (described later) sits directly in front of the opening.
 A bulged or herniated disc can narrow the opening and put pressure on the nerve.
 A facet joint sits in back of the foramen.
 Bone spurs that form on the facet joint can project into the tunnel, narrowing the hole and pinching the nerve.